 I’ll never love again

 You will and it will be so wonderful.
 First kisses, first dates, first butterflies.
-I have never dated and this period of my life is so exciting, I feel young again!
+I have never dated before and this period of my life is so exciting, I feel young again!
 Especially when I found this one.

 And you know what?
 If you don’t find a mate straight away, it’s ok.
 Find love for yourself.
 Find love for your kids.
 Give love to those around you that you couldn’t before.
 Because when you give love, you receive love… In all forms.